 “Whenever we’d talk, he said he wanted to be buried at Arlington.
 I said I would look into it.
 He used to marvel nothing happened to him during the war.
 Bullets would fly by.
 He felt God was with him.
 He was never injured and everyone around him was being shot.”

-Leighton was stationed in the Pacific Theater where achieved the rank of Captain was awarded the Asiatic Pacific Service Metal and a Bronze Star.
+Leighton was stationed in the Pacific Theater where achieved the rank of Captain and was awarded the Asiatic Pacific Service Medal and a Bronze Star.
 In an interview with members of his fraternity, he recalled an interesting story.
-While still in the Pacific region he received an order to return to the U.S. While at the Army base in Philippines, Leighton was told by the Major that he had no official transport for him, but he could go into the tent to see a gentleman who could arrange his travel back to the states.
+While still in the Pacific region he received an order to return to the U.S. While at the Army base in the Philippines, Leighton was told by the Major that he had no official transport for him, but he could go into the tent to see a gentleman who could arrange his travel back to the states.
 When he entered the tent, who did he see?
 Leroy Woodson!
 This was to drive home the point of the powerful friendship that he had made at Howard.

 Leighton with members of Kappa Alpha Psi Fraternity, Inc.

-Leighton returned to the U.S. where he was discharged returned to Harvard on October 24, 1945 and graduated with and LLB degree on November 25, 1946.
+Leighton returned to the U.S. where he was discharged returned to Harvard on October 24, 1945 and graduated with an LLB degree on November 25, 1946.
 He passed the Massachusetts Bar (1946), but less than two weeks later moved to Chicago and was admitted to the Bar of the State of Illinois (1947) where here would embark on an esteemed legal career.
-In 1951, Leighton helped to establish McCoy, Ming and Leighton, a predominantly-Black law firm in the Chicago area.
+In 1951, Leighton helped to establish McCoy, Ming, and Leighton, a predominantly-Black law firm in the Chicago area.

 He made his mark in several civil rights cases including that of Harvey Clark who sought to rent an apartment for his family in the White enclave of Cicero.
-He successfully argued the case, but he was targeted after a fierce round of protests which including the apartment building being burned down.
+He successfully argued the case, but he was targeted after a fierce round of protests which included the apartment building being burned down.
 Riots ensued.
 All allegations and charges of inciting a disturbance against Leighton were dropped.
 Legendary Justice Thurgood Marshall intervened on his behalf.